Our Mission Statement

-St. Dominic’s School enjoys positive, valued relationships within the parish and Community which foster a sense of continuity and commitment.
+St. Dominic's School enjoys positive, valued relationships within the parish and community which foster a sense of continuity and commitment.
 We work closely with the Diocese, the Dominican Community and the Parish.
 Our School Chaplain is Fr.
-Lawrence Lew and he says masses, leads liturgies and talks to the children on an informal basis.
-They also provide support and advice for staff on liturgical themes.
-Children visit the church regularly throughout their school life.
+Joseph and he says masses, leads liturgies and talks to the children on an informal basis.
+He also provides support and advice for staff on liturgical themes.
+Children at St. Dominic's visit the church regularly throughout their school life.

 We aim to offer opportunities for pupils to develop an understanding of their faith and develop spiritually, morally, socially and culturally.
 The children's faith is developed by the use of the 'The Way, The Truth, The Life' programme which is used consistently throughout the school.